 Echinopsis 'Orange Paramount'

-Echinopsis 'Orange Paramount' is a semi-columnar cactus up to 6 inches (15 cm) in diameter, with dark green multi ribbed stem with short spines.
-The flowers are trumpet-shaped and up to 4 inches (10 cm) in diameter.
-Inner petals are a light orange with a narrow orange to salmon blended tones on petal edges, slight ruffle on petal edges.
-Outer petals same but with a greenish mid-stripe.
-Back petals are shorter than inner, bronze colored with a green overlay, slightly recurving.
-It is a profuse bloomer with many bloom flushes spring thru summer months.
+Echinopsis 'Orange Paramount' is a semi-columnar cactus with a dark green multi-ribbed stem with short spines.
+The stem grows up to 6 inches (15 cm) in diameter.
+Flowers are trumpet-shaped and up to 4 inches (10 cm) in diameter.
+Inner petals are light orange with orange to salmon tones on petal edges.
+Outer petals are the same but with a greenish mid-stripe.
+Back petals are shorter than inner, bronze colored with a green overlay, and slightly recurving.
+It is a profuse bloomer with many bloom flushes from spring through summer months.

 USDA hardiness zone 9b to 10b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care